AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/webhook-notification.md

 </div>

 ## Limitations
-1. Webhook notification support is currently available only in internal storage.
-It is currently not supported for external storage.
+1. Webhook notification support is not available for [external storage](https://developer.adobe.com/document-services/docs/overview/pdf-services-api/howtos/pdf-external-storage-sol/) based APIs.
-2. This support is not available for PDFProperties (irrespective of whether it is internal or external storage).
+2. It is not available for [PDFProperties](https://developer.adobe.com/document-services/docs/overview/pdf-services-api/howtos/pdf-properties/) operation.
-2. It is also currently not supported through SDKs.
+2. It is currently not available in SDKs (v3.5.0 and below).
+Future versions of SDK will include the support of notifiers.